I’ve seen a lot of dashboards fail

 How to use specific software products to create dashboards.
 The frameworks and best practices that are recommended in Beyond Dashboards are software-independent.

 How to create visually impressive dashboards.
-Only enterprise information displays are discussed in detail, and these are recommended to have a plain, minimalist visual design.
-General information displays, which can have visually impressive designs, aren’t discussed in detail.
+Only Dynamic Data Displays are discussed in detail, and these are recommended to have a plain, minimalist visual design.
+Static Data Displays, which can have visually impressive designs, aren’t discussed in detail

-Performance measurement and improvement best practices (organizational and personal goal setting, strategic planning, KPI selection, etc.), though books on these topics are recommended.
-Examples of well-designed performance displays are featured, and the book discusses how performance reporting displays fit into an ecosystem of information displays.
+Performance measurement and improvement best practices (organizational and personal goal setting, strategic planning, KPI selection, etc.), though books on these topics are recommended

 Taking a page from one of my favorite authors (pun intended), Dan Pink, I’m going to attempt to crowd-source the editing of this book, and that’s where you come in.
 In the coming months, I’m going to be posting short excerpts from the new book as blog posts and asking for your feedback.
 If you hang around long enough, you’ll eventually see all of the major ideas in the book before it’s published, but I know that you’ll still buy it anyway so I’m not worried ;-) If you think that any of my ideas are off-base, even the high-level ones that I’ve discussed here, don’t sugarcoat.
 Tell me what’s what.
 That’s exactly the kind of feedback that I’m hoping for.